Skip to main content

 • humor

-Users find the game to be both cool and humorous, highlighting that it has provided them with funny moments over the years.
-Overall, the humor is appreciated and contributes positively to the gameplay experience.
+Players find the game to be entertaining and humorous, with many recalling their own funny moments from gameplay.
+Overall, the humor is appreciated and contributes positively to the gaming experience.

 • “The game is cool and funny; I like it! :)”